patrickgdl/scholar/README.md

 - Run `npm install` from the project root.
 - Run `ionic serve` in a terminal from the project root.
 - Profit. :tada:

-_Note: See [How to Prevent Permissions Errors](https://docs.npmjs.com/getting-started/fixing-npm-permissions) if you are running into issues when trying to install packages globally._

 ## Deploying